Retirement Spending Smile or Lumpy Expenses?

 Lumpy Expenses and Retirement Spending Shocks

-Variable expenses, on the other hand, pop up during retirement as well.
+Variable expenses, on the other hand, also arise during retirement.
 These are either known or unknown.

 Known lumpy expenses include automobile purchases, vacations, and routine but unscheduled home issues such as new HVACs and roofs.
-In addition, one could assume that common uninsured health expenses, such as dental and hearing aids, also fit into the known lumpy expenses.
+One could also assume that common uninsured health expenses, such as dental and hearing aids, also fit into the known lumpy expenses.
 These are the expenses that some folks use sinking funds for.

 Unknown lumpy expenses or spending shocks include unexpected health care expenses (major medical issues), family expenses (like failure-to-launch children and aging parents), divorce, and last but certainly not least, the loss of a spouse.

-So, are retirement expenses like a smile and decrease with age, or lumpy?
-They are, of course, both!
+So, are retirement expenses like a smile and decrease with age or lumpy?
+Of course, they are both!

 Let’s look at each model of retirement expenses to optimize retirement spending.
 How do you model expenses in retirement?